 Strata fees should be appropriate to the property and its condition.
 High strata fees can reflect a property with high quality amenities or they could reflect the higher maintenance needs of an older strata property.
 They can also be a sign of poor strata management, where major works haven’t been properly anticipated or planned for.
-On the other side of the coin, strata fees that seem unusually low could also reflect strata management that isn’t proactively planning for future needs.
+On the other side of the coin, strata fees that seem unusually low could also reflect a strata management company that isn’t proactively planning for future needs.
 The strata fees for a property should ultimately feel like a balance between good value and forward thinking.

 What should you look for to find fair strata fees?

 Before you purchase a property it’s certainly worth requesting to see the Section 184 Certificate for the specific strata lot you’re considering.
 This certification should cover how the strata scheme is being managed so you can make an accurate assessment of what your strata fees would involve.
 Day-to-day costs are covered by the administrative fund, while the capital works fund is designed to plan ahead for major works such as a new roof or external painting.
 Special levies may be raised for emergency or unexpected costs.

 When reviewing the Section 184 Certificate it’s worth asking questions such as: